 Amsterdam’s world famous flower market (bloemenmarkt) can be found on the Singel canal between Muntplein and Koningsplein.
-If you are in full-tourist mode then have a wander around the 15 floating stalls for tulip bulbs, flowers, plants and all manner of souvenirs.
+If you are in full-tourist mode then perhaps have a wander around the 15 floating stalls selling tulip bulbs and all manner of souvenirs.
 Note that most of the real flower sellers have left.
 Open daily 0900-1730 (Mon-Sat) and 1130-1730 (Sun).

 Rembrandtplein is one of Amsterdam’s main squares named after the painter Rembrandt van Rijn (1606-1669).
-Unlike Dam Square and Leidseplein, Rembrandt Square has some public bench space where you can sit and relax for a while.
+Rembrandt Square has plenty of public bench spaces where you can sit and relax for a while.
 There is a large iron statue of Rembrandt himself which dates from 1852.
-This is surrounded by bronze figures from Rembrandt’s most famous painting The Night Watch which is on display in the Rijksmuseum.
+The Reguliersgracht canal (#21) is a short walk away.

 53. Auschwitz Monument in Wertheim Park

 Wertheim Park in the Jewish Plantage district of the city features a small, understated monument to the victims of Auschwitz created by the Dutch artist Jan Wolkers (1925-2007).
 The installation consists of 6 broken glass mirrors on top of ashes from Auschwitz and a glass plaque inscribed Nooit Meer Auschwitz (Never Again).
 Every last Sunday in January a silent procession takes place to mark the liberation of the camp.
 Also see Holocaust Memorial of Names (#29).